lfiaschi/udacity-advanced-lane-finding-project/README.md

 - S channels (from HSV color space) thresholds

 The parameters for these thresholds where either manually tuned on the test images or found reading blogs in the internet.
-It greately improved the results to include a preprocessing step where the initial images are filtered with Gaussian of large sigme (1) in order to reduce noise in the produced binary segmentation.
-The binary segmentations the different thresholds were combined using an `OR` operator.
-Finally combined segmentation was set to zero outside of a trapezoidal region of interest in order to remove distracting objects.
+The result was greatly improved by including a preprocessing step where the raw images are filtered with Gaussian of large sigma, in order to reduce noise in the produced binary segmentation.
+The binary segmentations (obtained by gradient and color) were combined using an `OR` operator.
+Finally, the combined segmentation was set to zero outside of a trapezoidal region of interest in order to remove distracting objects.
+The paramters for the trapezoidal region were take from here `https://github.com/wonjunee/Advanced-Lane-Finding/blob/master/Advanced-Lane-Finding-Submission.ipynb`.

 To demonstrate this step, here is the result of the segmentation of a test image: